chipmanj/SeqSGPV/examples/two-arm-continuous/README.md

 a baseline measure of sodium intake will be assessed and then participants will be randomized 1:1 to receive the phone app.
 The estimand of interest is the mean difference in 3-month sodium intake,
-$\Delta$, between the two arms.
+$\Delta$, between the two arms for the city’s population.
 Assuming loss-to-follow-up is not related to treatment assignment, the trial will compare the observed 3-month sodium intake, adjusted for baseline, between treatment arms.

 In previous studies, the outcome has been observed to be heavily skewed, similar to a `dgamma(shape=2,scale=sqrt(0.5))` distribution, and a